Machine learning methods for finite population parameter estimation in survey sampling: MODEL-ASSISTED ESTIMATION

-The key step is the approximation { } which effectively decouples the learning component from the sampling design.
+which would effectively decouple the learning component from the sampling design.
 This approximation would hold exactly if $\widehat m$ were independent of the sample $S$.
-In that case, the weak dependence structure of $\E_d[\alpha_k \alpha_\ell]$ can be exploited, and the second term is also negligible.
-Therefore, provided that

-we obtain $R_N = o_\P(n^{-1/2})$.
+In that case, the weak dependence structure of $\E_d[\alpha_k \alpha_\ell]$ could be exploited, and the second term would also be negligible.
+Therefore, provided that Condition \eqref{Cond_MA} holds, it follows that $R_N = o_\P(n^{-1/2})$.
 Consequently, the feasible model-assisted estimator inherits the root-$n$ consistency and asymptotic normality of the corresponding oracle estimator.\\

 When $\widehat{m}$ depends on the sample in a relatively smooth and structured way, as in linear or generalized linear models (e.g., \cite{lehtonen1998logistic,firth1998robust}), it is often possible to linearize $\widehat{m}$ as a function of the sampling indicators.
 This linearization can then be exploited to establish an approximate independence between the estimation of $\widehat{m}$ and the sampling design, thereby justifying approximations of the form \eqref{eq:keyEq}.
 In contrast, for more flexible nonparametric or machine learning methods, $\widehat{m}$ typically depends on the sample in a complex and highly nonlinear manner.
 In such cases, a linearization argument is generally not available, and approximations such as \eqref{eq:keyEq} need not hold.
 Nevertheless, model-assisted estimation based on flexible nonparametric and machine-learning methods has been widely studied in the survey sampling literature.
-These approaches include kernel and local polynomial regression \citep{breidt2000local}, additive models \citep{opsomer2007model, wang2011nonparametric}, penalized splines \cite{breidt2005model}, regression splines \cite{goga2005reduction}, neural networks \cite{montanari2005nonparametric}, $K$-nearest neighbour methods \citep{baffetta2009design}, regression trees \citep{mcconville2019automated}, and random forests \citep{dagdoug2023model}.\\
+These approaches include kernel and local polynomial regression \citep{breidt2000local}, additive models \citep{opsomer2007model, wang2011nonparametric}, penalized splines \cite{breidt2005model}, regression splines \cite{goga2005reduction}, neural networks \cite{montanari2005nonparametric}, $K$-nearest neighbour methods \citep{baffetta2009design}, regression trees \citep{mcconville2019automated}, and random forests \citep{dagdoug2023model}. \cite{sanguiaosande2021design} proposed a subsampling Rao--Blackwellization procedure that allows flexible machine-learning algorithms to be used for model-assisted estimation while preserving exact design unbiasedness.\\

-To better understand the complex dependence of $\widehat{m}$ on the sample $S$ for flexible nonparametric models, we consider the case where $\widehat{m}$ is a regression tree estimator.
-A regression tree partitions the covariate space into a collection of disjoint regions (terminal nodes), which we denote by $\mathcal{P}_S = \{A_1, \ldots, A_L\}$, where the partition depends on the sample $S$.
-The prediction at a point $\bx$ is given by